sheila-anne/sheila-anne/src/pages/index.md

   Looking to navigate your life path?
 image: /img/sheila-anne-coaching-header.jpg
 description: >-
   Sheila Anne is a combination of life coaching, intentional movement, and story curation.
-Join Sheila as she nourishes your mind, and spirit, creating a place where you can grow as a person.
+Join Sheila as she nourishes your mind and spirit, creating a place where you can grow as a person.
 formHeadline: "Let's get to know one another"
 formParagraph: ""
 formSubHeadline: "Don't wait to change your life, connect with me today!"